ArbitrarilyTong-legacy/dynamic_api/README.md

 ###< doctrine/doctrine-bundle ###
 ```

-You can change the database software version in .env
+You can change the MySQL version in .env,please visit [Symfony document](https://symfony.com/doc/current/doctrine.html) to learn more

 3. Create a MySQL database and use MySQL commands to initialize the database
 Please run these commands in MySQL console